sa-mw-dach/bobbycar/components/car-simulator/README.md

 Or, if you don't have GraalVM installed, you can run the native executable build in a container using: `./mvnw package -Pnative -Dquarkus.native.container-build=true`.

 You can then execute your native executable with: `./target/code-with-quarkus-1.0.0-SNAPSHOT-runner`

-If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image.